Lars Ulrich: Personal life

+Ulrich resides in San Francisco, California.
+He has Danish citizenship only.

 Awards and honors

 When Ulrich and fellow Metallica members James Hetfield, Jason Newsted, Cliff Burton, Kirk Hammett, and Robert Trujillo were inducted into the Rock and Roll Hall of Fame in 2009, Ulrich was the first Dane to receive the honor.

-Having led a campaign for several years to get his longtime favorite band, Deep Purple, inducted into the Rock and Roll Hall of Fame, Ulrich delivered the induction speech when the band went into the Hall in 2016.

 Ulrich was knighted in his native country of Denmark.
 He was awarded the Knight's Cross of the Order of the Dannebrog on 26 May 2017 by Margrethe II.